Traction or inflammation of the brachial plexus can account for a variety of cervical spine, periscapular and upper extremity symptoms.

 (2) Median nerve

 The lower head of the coracobrachialis which is usually suppressed in human beings is sometimes present as the ligament of Struthers.
 The Median nerve and brachial artery passes deep to this ligament and are vulnerable to compression by being entrapped between the ligament and the bony surface.
+Interestingly the Pronator Teres (the other site of entrapment for the median nerve) can attach onto this ligament.

 Anatomy of the brachial plexus sheath